btjawa/BiliTools/README_EN.md

 > macOS: `$HOME/Library/Application Support/com.btjawa.bilitools`<br>
 > Linux: `$HOME/.local/share/com.btjawa.bilitools`

-- The names and logos of “哔哩哔哩” and “Bilibili”, as well as related graphics, are registered trademarks or trademarks of Shanghai Kuanyu Digital Technology Co., Ltd.
+- The names and logos of “哔哩哔哩” and “Bilibili”, as well as related graphics, are registered trademarks or trademarks of Shanghai Hode Information Technology Co., Ltd.
-- This project has no affiliation, cooperation, or authorization relationship with Bilibili or its associated companies.
+- This project has no affiliation, cooperation, authorization, or endorsement relationship with Bilibili or its associated companies.
 - The copyright of any content obtained through this project belongs to the original rights holders.
 Please comply with relevant laws, regulations, and platform service agreements.
-- The references to Bilibili-related names and logos in this project are for descriptive and identification purposes only, and do not constitute endorsement or authorization of the trademark or brand.
 - If there is any infringement, feel free to [contact](mailto:btj2407@gmail.com) us.